 From Rege street I arrived to Agancs street where two of the old hotels stood.
 Interestingly, those who live in these condominiums may be not knowing or just don’t care too much about their past.
 This is true for all the below mentioned buildings too.

-From the Agancs street I paced back to Rege street and continued my way towards the Lookout.
-Through a narrow passage I down to the Széchenyi memorial road and there is a Lookout-memorial place, which is like a stupa – that came in my mind, seeing it.
+From the Agancs street I paced back to Rege street and continued my way towards the Széchenyi Lookout.
+Through a narrow passage I walked down to the Széchenyi memorial road and there stands the Lookout, which is a bit like a stupa – that came in my mind, seeing it.

 From here I walked along the memorial road toward Melinda street.
-Huge villas line the street and the inhabitants cetainly have a great view of the city from the hillside. here and there I placed tiny dried roses in the roadside, I felt that some events certainly happened here too.
+Huge villas line the street and the inhabitants certainly have a great view of the city from the hillside.
+Here and there I placed tiny dried roses, I felt that some events happened here too.

-The road of Melinda is steep, it was a bit of an exercise to climb it.
+The road of Melinda street is steep, it was a bit of an exercise to climb it.
 Soon I reached a building which was an old hotel again, the so called New Majestic hotel.
-The Germans had been using it for lodging and commading people in the wood storages – many of these survived the long decades.
+The Germans had been using it for lodging and working.
+They were said to keep captured people in the wood storage shacks – many of these survived the long decades.

 As I progressed I could see the old Eden hotel.
-The description I found: “This building had been used by the Wehrmacht. – The plans of the community resort were prepared by Miklós Réczey, widow.
-Commissioned by Pál Sándor and Manón Fekete.
+The description I found: “This building had been used by the Wehrmacht.
+The plans of the community resort were prepared by Miklós Réczey, and commissioned by Pál Sándor and Manón Fekete.
 The five-storey, curved building was placed with a very large height difference compared to the street.
-Its entrance is led by a bridge with a circular plan, bravuraly supported by slender pillars several stories high.
-Based on the design of engineer dr. Hugó Székely.
+Its entrance can be approached through a bridge with a circular plan, bravuraly supported by slender pillars several stories high, according to the design of engineer dr. Hugó Székely.
 77 studio apartments opened from the building’s central corridor, and the glass-walled elevator was one of the earliest “panoramic elevators”.
-The owners restored it in an exemplary manner in 2016 with the support they received during tenders.”
+The recent owners restored it in an exemplary manner in 2016 with the support they received during tenders.”

 As to Lomnic hotel, Dieter Wisliceny and the Hungarian political police jointly used this hostel.
 It was built in 1939 for Iván Démán, after the plan by Imre Szőke.
-It contained 48-eight one-room apartments, complete with a restaurant and lounge.
+It contained 48 one-room apartments, plus a restaurant and a lounge.